George Whitehead (Quaker leader): Ministry

 Whitehead was frequently jailed.
 The first of several incarcerations occurred in 1654.
-While he was visiting Peter's Church in Norwich, Whitehead addressed a gathering upon the conclusion of the service and was subsequently jailed by the mayor for disseminating an unorthodox opinion about baptism.
+While he was visiting St Peter's Church in Norwich, Whitehead addressed a gathering upon the conclusion of the service and was subsequently jailed by the mayor for disseminating an unorthodox opinion about baptism.
 When Whitehead appeared in court, he was sent back to jail for failing to remove his hat in the presence of the judge.

 He was arrested again on 30 May 1655 after associating with a man who posted a religious text on the church door in Bures, Suffolk.
 He wrote:

 In 1656 Whitehead was released from prison because of pleas to Oliver Cromwell who interceded on his behalf.
 Whitehead was publicly whipped in Nayland and in Saffron Waldon he was placed in the stocks.